 LAVANDERIA (9) - The elaborate “laundry” is where mission members bathed and washed their clothes.
 A gated arch fronted a grand staircase leading down to this area.
 Water poured through aqueducts into a series of tile and stone pools and spouted from gargoyles into lush orchards.

 CARRIAGE ARCH (10) - The Carriage Arch is one of the last remnants of the arcade that formed the original quadrangle, a four-sided patio surrounded by buildings.
 The central patio, used for work and leisure activities, was bordered by workshops, classrooms, a kitchen, an infirmary, a winery and dormitories for Indian converts.
 The buildings are now the Retreat Center.

-PEPPER TREE (11) - The oldest pepper tree in California can be seen from the viewing area near the Information (Welcome) Center.
+PEPPER TREE (11) - The oldest pepper tree in California can be seen from the viewing area near the Coffee Shop.
 Fr.
 Peyri planted it from seeds given to him in 1830 by a sailor from Peru.
 Branches of the old tree now need to be supported by tall stakes.